bismurphy/psp-binutils-installer/README.md

 This script fetches and builds a version of binutils meant for use with the Playstation Portable console.

-Simply run the script and it will do everything.
+Simply run the `autoscript.sh` script and it will do everything.
 It takes about 2 minutes on my machine.

 This was developed for the purpose of getting a PSP-compatible assembler (`psp-as`), which you can find in the `pspdev/bin` directory after running the script.